payu-india/CMS-Chatbot/reference/Subscription/v2-payment-consent-transaction-with-payu-hosted-checkout.md

 ---
-title: Payment Consent Transaction with PayU Hosted Checkout
+title: Payment Consent Transaction - Nonseamless Integration
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
 The Collect Payment API (**v2 Payment** API) is used to collect payments for all the Web Checkout integration.
-This section provides the API Reference for PayU Hosted Checkout or Pre-Built Checkout.
+This section provides the API Reference for Non-seamless integration or Pre-Built Checkout.

 <V2_Prerequisite_Payment_Integration />